omerwwazap/Security-Awareness/README.md

 # Security-Awareness-Turkish

+# **Re Writing The Topics, some have broken Turkish, going to be fixed Soon**

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)
 ![Language-Turkish](https://img.shields.io/badge/Language-Turkish-brightgreen)

 Majority of this repo will be in Turkish, simply because there aren't many **Security Awareness** resources available.

 This repo was for a university course aimed at increasing children's awareness of Cyber Security.
 But, I removed all kid-related content to another repo which is currently private.
 So, this repo is a heavily modified version of the original project.